71% of software projects are never released or are disastrous, according to The Standish Group Chaos Report.

 Technical Expert

 A technical expert is an experienced developer or a software architect.
-This person analyzes the artifacts of the discovery phase to ensure that the projected business logic is technically feasible and suggests the optimal architectural solution.
+This person analyzes the artifacts of the discovery phase to ensure that the projected business logic is technically feasible and suggests the modular software architecture solution.

 BA